FraSbra/FraSbra.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* PhD in Economics, Collegio Carlo Alberto and University of Turin (2024 - Current)
+* MSc in Economics and Econometrics, University if Bologna, (2022-2024)
+* BSc in Business Administration, University of Pisa, (2019 - 2022)
+  * Erasmus+ at ISCTE Business School, Lisbon (Fall 2021/2022)

 Work experience
 ======